 2. ESMS support during project implementation

 • Provide ESMS training for executing agency (EA) and relevant partners at project inception;

 • Appraise any ESMS deliverables that are due in the inception phase;

-• Support the EA in monitoring safeguard tools and reporting progress on implementation and compliance with all ESMS requirements;
+• Support the EA in reporting progress on implementation of safeguard tools and compliance with all ESMS requirements;

 • Contribute to annual project implementation reviews/ supervision missions and to the development of the ESMS specific aspects of the mid-term review and terminal review;

-• Manage ESMS project data including entries to the Project Portal to assure maintenance of ESMS records.
+• Manage ESMS project data including entries to the Project Portal.

 3. Grievance management and incident reporting

-• Support the EA in setting-up a project-level grievance mechanism in accordance to the Grievance Mechanism Guidance Note;
+• Support the EA in setting-up a project-level grievance mechanism;

 • Work with EA to solve grievance in line with IUCN’s three-staged grievance process;